thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

   sample.
 When constructing the substitution method sample, the material used is the same as that produced during creation of the backscatter phantom but is covered by 12.2 μm thick Saran Wrap® film inside an acrylic cylinder.
-The transmission coefficient, while nearly constant a lower frequencies, deviates at high frequencies, as shown in |saran_trans_coef|.
+The transmission coefficient, while nearly constant at lower frequencies, deviates at high frequencies, as shown in |saran_trans_coef|.
 The transmission coefficient, *T*, is given by [Wear2005]_